krowter/qopnet-platform/prisma/README.md

 ## Setup Environment

-The `.env` used is in the root.
-The `DATABASE_URL` should use PostgreSQL string from Qopnet Development.
+Use Doppler to manage environment variables on `development`, `staging`, and `production` as mentioned in the project [README](../README.md).
+The `DATABASE_URL` should use PostgreSQL string from Qopnet Development when you're developing locally.

+Optionally, you can still use `.env` file without Doppler although you need to keep up to date with the variables.

 ```
 DATABASE_URL=postgres://postgres:developmentPassword@db.development.supabase.co:5432/postgres